zavalis/autotransparent/README.md

 The autotransparent.R file runs the regex to get the transparency assessment, whilst the jupyter notebooks are just used to shape the data into more workable dataframes and summaries.

+You can obviouslyt use this approach to any PubMed search to get the same information.